What do French Mimolette, British Red Leicester, and certain Wisconsin cheddars have in common? Besides being cheese, that is.

 “In the Midwest you must have orange cheddar.
 That’s how people know and expect it,” says Liz Thorpe, vice president of Murray’s Cheese in New York.
 “Here, there’s the perception that orange cheddar might be more mass-produced and milder in flavor, while white cheddar is superior.
 But one is no better or worse than the other.”
 On the other hand, Thorpe notes, “Nobody makes a color judgment about some cheeses, such as Mimolette.”

 Annatto enhances color—but does it affect flavor, too?
-“Some people think there’s a difference,” Widmer says, “but it’s impossible for anyone to taste anything in 1,000 pounds of milk.”
+“Some people think there’s a difference,” Widmer says, “but it’s impossible for anyone to taste anything in 1,000 lbs. of milk.”

 Thorpe concurs.
 “I’ve done zillions of blind taste tests, and I couldn’t tell whether a cheese was colored.”